Product Guide

 How to add blocks from the palette

-There are two ways to add a block to your page:
+There are two ways to add a block:

 Drag from the palette

-The block palette on the left side of the editor lists every available block type.
-To add one, click and hold on a block card in the palette, then drag it onto the canvas.
-As you drag, a visual indicator shows where the block will be inserted.
-Release the mouse to drop the block into position.
+The block palette on the left lists every available block type.
+Click and hold a block card, then drag it onto the canvas.
+A visual indicator shows where it'll be inserted.
+Release to drop it into position.

 Image